A while ago, a trend in the food world caught me by surprise: suddenly everybody thought butter was bad for you!

 Clarified butter sounds fancy, but it’s really quite simple, especially using Darigold butter; it’s simply butter with the milk solids removed.
 Chefs like it because of its clean, buttery flavor, and it doesn’t burn as easily as regular butter.
 Here’s a quick guide to clarifying butter with Darigold:

 - Slowly melt Darigold Butter in a heavy-gauge pan.
 Skim the white foam off the top with a spoon.
 (Reserve it to pour over popcorn for extra deliciousness!)

 - Boil Darigold Butter for about 1 minute.
 When the milk solids on the bottom of the pan begin to brown, slowly pour through cheesecloth, leaving the brown specks in the bottom of the pan.
 Refrigerate or freeze.

 When you use Darigold, all of the fat solids easily sink to the bottom of the pan, leaving nothing but the glorious pure clarified butter on top, making it extremely easy to separate.
 Make this next time you are enjoying fresh Dungeness Crab, and impress your guests with your culinary skills.

-At Duke’s, all of our suppliers have been personally vetted and selected by me, ensuring that they live up to the high level of quality we have established at Duke’s Chowder House.
+At Duke’s, all of our suppliers have been personally vetted and selected by me, ensuring that they live up to the high level of quality we have established at Duke’s Seafood & Chowder.
 Darigold is no exception.
 They have an all-natural product that tastes delicious and they are a company that takes responsibility for their environmental impacts.
 Their dairy is free of bovine growth hormone rBGH, and the farmer-owned company has kept local farms alive and well for generations.
 Darigold dairy has been an important part of my journey as a business owner, and I am proud to call them a ‘Dukeworthy’ provider.
 I look forward to continuing our partnership for many years to come.